anant248/hybrid-dfs/README.md

-# MP4-G76
+# Distributed File System & Stream Processing Engine

 ## Name
-Stream Processing System for CS 425 Group 76 Machine Problem 4
+Dirsbuted File Storage (similar to HDFS) & Stream Processing System (similar to Apache Spark) written in Java

 Developed by Anant Goyal (anantg2@illinois.edu) and Abuzar Hussain Mohammad (ahm7@illinois.edu)

 ## Description

-MP4-G76 extends our MP3 HyDFS distributed file system with a distributed stream-processing engine called Rainstorm.
+We have extended our HyDFS distributed file system with a distributed stream-processing engine called Rainstorm.
 The system supports multi-stage stream processing pipelines, fault tolerance through logging and replay, autoscaling, and integration with HyDFS for durable final outputs.
 Input data is streamed from HyDFS through Stage 0 tasks, processed through user-defined operators, and final outputs are appended to an output file stored on VM1.

 ## Installation